-A terpene present in cannabis that is recognizable for its woodsy aroma in tandem with citrus and floral notes.
+A common terpene present in the cannabis plant that is recognizable for its woody aroma along with citrus and floral notes.
 Also referred to as alpha terpinolene, the terpene’s effects may be mildly to moderately sedative.
 The terpene occurs naturally in sage, lilac, rosemary, conifer trees, apple trees, and tea trees and is a constituent of many essential oils.
-Early research shows terpinolene benefits may include antifungal, antibacterial and anticancer properties in addition to potentially calming the central nervous system.
+Early research shows terpinolene benefits may include antifungal, antibacterial, and anticancer properties in addition to potentially calming the central nervous system.

 “The terpinolene in my weed is making me feel sleepy.”

 “I didn’t know that the tea tree oil from my scalp massage has terpinolene in it.”

 While some cannabis terpenes, like phellandrene, are known to have energizing effects, terpinolene may induce minor drowsiness with its sedative properties.
 These sedative properties may, in turn, reduce anxiety as the body and mind simultaneously calm.
 As such, lilac-scented body lotions and oils often contain terpinolene, as do therapeutic essential oils like tea tree oil.

 The terpinolene terpene has also proven useful as an element in soaps and other cleaning agents, as well as fragrances and insect repellents.

 What does terpinolene smell like?

 If you’ve ever picked up a pine cone and sniffed its fresh woody aroma, then you have experienced the terpinolene smell, which is found in coniferous trees.
 Likewise, if you have stirred sage or rosemary into a sauce, then you have also experienced terpinolene.
 As essential oils, sage and rosemary also emit a fresh aroma, partially credited to terpinolene.